Getting to know milk and how it can be consumed

 Mineral salts: Calcium, phosphorus, sodium, magnesium and potassium are present, amongst others.
 The most important in cheese making are calcium and phosphorus.
 As far as calcium and phosphorous are concerned, it is important that these are present both in adequate quantities and in a balanced relation between the two.
 Thus, a lack of or an excess of either of these macrominerals can affect the absorption of the other.
 An adquate calcium-phosphorous ratio would be at most 1.5:1, however it is lower in cows' milk than human milk (2:1) which does not favour the absorption of calcium.
 In predominantly acid curds, nearly all the calcium and phosphorus is lost in whey as they do not bind to the casein proteins due to the high acidity of milk.
 Cheese made when milk is not very acidic retains much more calcium and phosphorus (Manchego cheese and fresh Burgos cheese).
 Livestock fodder has a big influence on the presence of different mineral salts.

 Biocatalysts: even though these are present in very small amounts they are of interest for health reasons or to favour certain processes and reactions when making cheese, for example.
-They include:
+They include: • Liposoluble vitamins (soluble in fat) A and D are found in cream and cheese • Hydrosoluble vitamins (soluble in water) B1, B2 and PP that are partially eliminated in whey • Enzymes that produce or cause certain important biochemical reactions that effect aromas and flavours.

 Index

-2.2- Biological elements
+2.2- Biological elements:

-- milk that is supplied by milking cows in good hygienic conditions contains a microbial flora that is enriched with a large variety of micro organisms during processing.
+Microbial cells: - milk that is supplied by milking cows in good hygienic conditions contains a microbial flora that is enriched with a large variety of micro organisms during processing.
 They play an essential role during cheese making and ripening.
 However, raw milk contains both useful and harmful germs.
 The art of turning milk into an edible or drinkable product such as pasteurised milk, yoghurt or cheese consists in using the properties of useful germs and limiting the development of harmful ones.

 - Microbes (bacteria) are microscopic organisms.
 To complete their life cycle they need food (in this case, milk) and an adequate temperature: 15-40ºC is ideal and at 2-4ºC they become inactive but do not die (not even when frozen).
 However, they do die if milk is heated to over 70-80º for a certain time.